metrodroid/metrodroid/data/README.md

   distributed via HTTP.

-* `tfi_leap`: Shows how to build an MdST from GTFS data, where the GTFS files are distrubuted via HTTP, and the operator names are written in both English and Irish.
+* `tfi_leap`: Shows how to build an MdST from GTFS data, where the GTFS files are distributed via HTTP, and the operator names are written in both English and Irish.

 * `compass`: Shows how to build an MdST from a static CSV file, where all the